Women's March On Washington: 'We Are A Part Of America, So We Need To Be Out Here'

 "So my daughter went on the women's website and decided to navigate and see who was offering space.
 This kind lady made a connection and said 'Hey, come stay with us.
 No money, no nothing, just come stay with us.
 We are in solidarity.'
 And it's been a blossoming friendship — a sisterhood — ever since."

-Asia Simone Burns is an intern with NPR's digital news.
-Eslah Attar is an intern with NPR's multimedia.
+Asia Simone Burns is an intern with NPR's digital news desk.
+Eslah Attar is an intern with NPR's multimedia desk.